vccy118/proxmox-igpu-display-out-HWaccel/README.md

 Run ```xrandr``` to check for connected displays.
 If anything doesn't work, check the log for errors.

 **RTSP Media Player (MPV):**
-TO install MPV, run the following command:
+To install MPV, run the following command:
 ```
 sudo apt update
 sudo apt install mpv